superduper-io/superduper/docs/content/get_started/configuration.md

 # Configure

-SuperDuperDB provides a range of configurable options for setting up your environment:
+superduper provides a range of configurable options for setting up your environment:

 Configurations can either be injected:

-- in a YAML file specified by the `SUPERDUPERDB_CONFIG_FILE` environment variable or
+- in a YAML file specified by the `SUPERDUPER_CONFIG_FILE` environment variable or
-- through environment variables starting with `SUPERDUPERDB_`:
+- through environment variables starting with `SUPERDUPER_`:
-- as `**kwargs` when calling the [`superduperdb.superduper`](./connecting.md) function (note this is only for development purposes).
+- as `**kwargs` when calling the [`superduper.superduper`](./connecting.md) function (note this is only for development purposes).

-Here are the configurable settings and their project defaults (remaining configurations can be viewed in [`superduperdb.base.config`](https://github.com/SuperDuperDB/superduperdb/blob/main/superduperdb/base/config.py)).
+Here are the configurable settings and their project defaults (remaining configurations can be viewed in [`superduper.base.config`](https://github.com/superduper/superduper/blob/main/superduper/base/config.py)).
 Note that as much or as little of this configuration can be specified.
 The remaining configurations will then take on their default values.